 Yet I lay still.

-But Lekan burst in, took one look at her and called out for Mommy.
-It was only then I came to my senses as if someone had slapped me into reality.
-I jumped off the bed and tried to scream out too, but was unable to move an inch closer to Tope.
-Fear had suddenly seized me and I stood, trembling.
+And then, Lekan burst in, took one look at her and called out for Mommy.
+It was only then I came to my senses, as if someone had slapped me into reality.
+I jumped off the bed and tried to scream out as well, but was unable to move an inch closer to Tope.
+Fear had suddenly seized me and I stood, quivering.

 Lekan, just a child himself, had gone to Tope and began to hit her chest in an attempt to save her.
-She dug sharp fingernails into his arms as if trying to dislodge them and hold on to life at the same time.
+She dug sharp fingernails into his arms as if trying to hold on to life.

 “Mommy!”
 I screamed, seeing now that the situation was grim.
-Tears had begun to pour down my face as guilt filled me.
+Guilt had taken over.

-Mommy rushed in, and in typical Nigerian mother hysterics, threw her hands over her head as she dashed towards Tope.
+Mommy hurried in, and in typical Nigerian mother hysterics, threw her hands over her head as she dashed towards Tope.

 “Jesus, Jesus, Jesus, don’t let my baby die,” she wept, her breath weakening.
 “Eyitope!”

-She pulled out her finger, lay Tope gently on the floor and put her ear to her chest to listen for a heartbeat.
+She pulled out her finger from Tope’s mouth, laid Tope gently on the floor and put her ear to her chest to listen for a heartbeat.

 She repeated the activity once more, wheezing while doing so.
 I was smart enough to dash to her bedroom to get her inhaler.
 When I returned, I saw her lying on the floor beside Tope, gasping for air.
 She took the inhaler from me and helped herself with it until her breathing normalized.
 I was almost forced to snatch it off her hands to use on Tope.

-“Eyitope o,” Mommy sobbed in a breathless tone like one who had just recovered from a strangulation.
+“Eyitope o,” Mommy sobbed in a breathless tone like one who had just recovered from strangulation.

 I sank to the floor.
 I was shaken.
 I knew what death was.
 A cuddly kitten Daddy had given me the year before had been maliciously poisoned by Mommy because she had suspected it to be evil.
 I had held the poor feline in my arms and watched it die slowly.

 Tope was that kitten.
 Mommy would survive as she always did with her asthmatic attacks.
 I was sure of that.
 But not Tope.
 She was dying slowly, and I knew that if she died, she was never coming back.
-The secret joy I had felt before was now gone.
-I genuinely did not want to lose my sister.
+The secret joy I had felt before was gone now.
+I did not want to lose my sister.
 If I could pray like Mommy was doing, I would have done so.
 But all I could do was watch.

-The doctor charged in with Lekan some couple of minutes later.
-He was a tall man with a heavy crop of beard that seemed white on one side and dark on the other.
-He occasionally came to the house to drink beer with Daddy and to watch football.
+The doctor charged in with Lekan a couple of minutes later.
+He was tall with a heavy crop of beard that seemed white on one side and dark on the other.
+He occasionally came to the house to drink with Daddy and watch football.
 Sometimes, Uncle Greg, who lived two houses away from ours, joined them.
-Uncle Greg was younger than the doctor; he was about Daddy’s age.
-His wife, Aunty Bisi was pretty.
-She used to be friends with Mommy but that ship left the harbor a long time ago.
-Mommy made it clear that she could not be friends with anyone acquainted with Aunty Ada.
+Uncle Greg was younger than the doctor was.
+He was about Daddy’s age.
+His wife, Aunty Bisi, was pretty.
+She used to be friends with Mommy, but that ship left the harbor a long time ago.
+Mommy had made it clear that she could not be friends with anyone acquainted with Aunty Ada.
 However, we were allowed to visit Aunty Bisi’s house and play with their kids.
 Sometimes, they came to ours.
 Aunty Bisi hardly ever visited.
-But today, she came running in with the doctor, who dropped on his knees and attended to Tope the moment he entered.
+But today, she came running in with the doctor, who dropped on his knees and attended to Tope the moment he came in.

 “What happened to her?” he asked.

-“Her sister said she gave her fish,” Mommy cried, rising up.
+“Her sister said she gave her fish,” Mommy cried, rising.
 “I think she choked on it.
 Ah!
 Eniola!”

 “Dried fish?
 Fresh fish?”

 The doctor, who always seemed to carry a stethoscope everywhere, had now set it to Tope’s chest as we all observed in thick silence.
-Aunty Bisi stood by the foot of the bed which was close to the door.
+Aunty Bisi stood at the foot of the bed, which was close to the door.
 She would not come any further.

 I was numb for the most part.
 I couldn’t see what the doctor was doing because Mommy had blocked my view.

-It was Daddy who drew me away from the window.
-He took me to his bedroom, sat both Lekan and I on his laps and told us that Tope had gone to be with Jesus.
+Moments later, Daddy drew me away from the window.
+He took me to his bedroom, sat Lekan and I on his laps and told us that Tope had gone to be with Jesus.

 “She is not coming back, Son,” Daddy explained.

-His words killed me.
-I lost myself in his arms while Lekan stood up and walked out of the room like he had heard nothing.
+His words broke me.
+I felt my head swell so many times.
+I lost myself in his arms while Lekan stood up and walked out of the room as if he had heard nothing.

-Days passed and Mommy would see no one.
-She was permanently locked in her bedroom.
+Days passed and Mommy saw no one.
+She was locked in her bedroom.
 When Tope was buried, she was absent.
-Daddy was told not to be present but he had insisted that no one would bury his daughter for him.
+Daddy was told not to be present too, but he insisted that no one would bury his daughter for him.
 Holding both of his hands at the funeral, Lekan and I stood by him.
 I heard many people say that God knew best, that Tope was resting from her pain, and God had a great plan for us by her death.

-Mourning Tope, Mommy had shaved off her hair and moved about the house in black, muttering to herself sometimes.
-She had refused to do away with Tope’s belongings.
+Grieving for Tope, Mommy shaved off her hair and moved about the house in long, black dresses, muttering to herself.
+She refused to do away with Tope’s belongings.
 They were left as they were in our bedroom.
-Even the wheelchair was at the exact spot it had been when Mommy carried her out of it that dark day.
+Even the wheelchair was at the exact spot it had been that dark day.

-But that never happened.
-A few months down the line, he sold his two cars and cut off many luxuries we used to have.
+That never happened.
+A few months down the line, he sold his cars and cut off many luxuries we used to have.

-Daddy didn’t like to say a lot.
+Daddy didn’t like to talk a lot.
 He always threw his words around like mines, never staying back to find out the damage they caused.
-But that day, he sat at the dining table, stirring a cup of tea as Mommy stood over his head with an expensive glass dish she loved to store fruit salad in.
-I feared that she would smash it on his head.
+But that day, he sat at the dining table, stirring a cup of tea as Mommy stood over his head with an expensive glass dish in which she loved to store fruit salads.
+I feared that she would smash his head with it.